Quantum Error Correction for Beginners: Digitization of quantum errors

-If this single qubit is part of a QEC encoded data block, then each term represents a single error on the qubit experiencing decoherence.
-Two blocks of ancilla qubits, initialized to the state corresponding to no detected error, are added to the system and the error correction protocol run.
-Once the ancilla qubits are measured, the state will collapse to no error, with probability $1-p(t)$, or a single $X$,$Y$ or $Z$ error, with probabilities $p_x(t),p_y(t)$ and $p_z(t)$ respectively.
+If this single qubit is part of an encoded data block, then each term represents a single error on the qubit experiencing decoherence.
+Two blocks of ancilla qubits, initialized to the state corresponding to no detected error, are added to the system.
+The error correction protocol is then run.
+Once the ancilla qubits are measured, the state will collapse to no error with probability $1-p(t)$, or a single $X$,$Y$ or $Z$ error, with probabilities $p_x(t),p_y(t)$ and $p_z(t)$ respectively.
 Although the above example is somewhat artificial, the above should allow the reader to perform their own calculations for expected QEC error rates given a more physical complete error models.

 We can also see how temporal effects are incorporated into the error correction model.
-The temporal integration window $t$ of the master equation will influence how probable an error is detected and corrected for a fixed rate $\Gamma$.
+The temporal integration window $t$ of the master equation will influence how probable an error is detected for a fixed rate $\Gamma$.
 The longer between correction cycles, the more probable the qubit experiences an error.

-\subsection{More General mappings}
+\subsection{More general mappings}

-Both the systematic gate errors and the errors induced by environmental decoherence illustrate the digitization effect of quantum error correction.
-However, we can quite easily generalize digitization to arbitrary mappings of the density matrix.
+Both the systematic gate errors and the errors induced by environmental decoherence illustrate the digitization effect of QEC.
+However, we can generalize digitization to other mappings of the density matrix.
 In this case consider a more general Krauss map on a multi-qubit density matrix,

 where $\sum A_k^{\dagger}A_k = I$.
 For the sake of simplicity let us choose a simple mapping where $A_1 = (Z_1+iZ_2)/\sqrt{2}$ and $A_k = 0$ for $k\neq 1$.
 This mapping essentially represents dephasing on two qubits.
 However, this type of mapping (when considered in the context of error correction) represents independent $Z$ errors on either qubit one or two.